arakis/i3-window-cycler/README.md

    }
    ```

    Feel free to customize the keybindings to suit your workflow.
-Since the cycler picks up the latest focused window when you release the Alt key, you can tailor the keybindings to your preferences.
+Since the cycler picks up the latest focused window when you release the Alt key, you can tailor the keybindings to your preferences, for example changing focus via arrow keys.
+So you could combine alt-tab with classic window focus navigation.

 4. **Ensure Proper Permissions**: